We’re now running a limited phone service. Our call centre is open Monday to Friday, from 9am to 5pm.

 If you are concerned that someone claiming to be from RAM Energy may not be who they say the are, here’s what to do:

 - Check their ID.
-Our representatives always carry identification cards, so don’t worry about asking to check their card carefully.
+Our representatives always carry identification cards, so do not worry about asking to check their card carefully.

-- Call us, if you’re still unsure about whether the person is genuine, please ring 0800 121 6699 before you let them in and we will check their details.
+- Call us, if you are still unsure about whether the person is genuine, please ring 0800 121 6699 before you let them in and we will check their details.

 Join our password scheme

-If you’re on our Priority Services Register you can use our free password scheme – just choose a password no one will be able to guess and call us on 0800 121 6699.
-We’ll make sure anyone visiting your home from RAM Energy can confirm it with you.
+If you are on our Priority Services Register you can use our free password scheme – just choose a password no one will be able to guess and call us on 0800 121 6699.
+We will make sure anyone visiting your home from RAM Energy can confirm it with you.

 If you need further support you can ask any visiting representative to advise you of a contact point for any help and advice relating to your energy supply.